VeriorPies/MineCloud/README.md

     * When you want to start the server, type `/mc_start` in the Discord channel.
     * The server will auto spin up (took around 15 sec ~ 1 min) and send the server IP address to the channel
     * When no one is online, the server will auto-shutdown.
-    * Cost is almost negotiable, with ~20 hours of playtime, the cost is around 56 cents each month (20 * 0.0278 (t2.large spot instance) ≈ 0.556)
+    * Cost is almost negligible, with ~20 hours of playtime, the cost is around 56 cents each month (20 * 0.0278 (t2.large spot instance) ≈ 0.556)
     * No maintaining cost - won't cost any if we didn't play it.
     * We also added some other features like restart, auto backup...etc
     * One small (?) benefit here is that the IP address is different every time the server start. (better-ish security, also, fixed IP is quite expensive)